-Whenever she is called names again, she may need to walk away to show her husband that she will no longer tolerate being called names.
+If he calls you names again, you may need to walk away to show your husband that you will no longer tolerate being called names.

 However, anyone who tries to stand up to verbal abuse needs to take their safety into consideration.
 Sometimes people who are verbally abusive are also physically abusive.
 It’s not always safe for someone to stand up to a perpetrator because they may increase the likelihood that they will be physically abused.

-In the case where your spouse is using words to control and manipulate rather than out of frustration and anger, you will need professional help as you cannot help he/she identify the frustration underneath the anger as it is much more complex than that.
+In the case where your spouse is using words to control and manipulate rather than out of frustration and anger, you will need professional help as you cannot help he/her identify the frustration underneath the anger as it is much more complex than that.
 Trust your gut.
 If you are afraid, your body and mind are giving you signals you should not ignore.

-The best scenario would be for the two of you to talk with a couples counselor together to decide on your best course of action.
+The best scenario would be for the two of you to talk with a couples counselor together via teletherapy to decide on your best course of action.

-However, if your spouse’s behavior begins to worsen and he/she starts abusing you physically, you first priority is to get safe.
+However, if your spouse’s behavior begins to worsen and he/she starts abusing you physically, your first priority is to get safe.

-If you relationship needs a detox, we recommend that you register for our online marriage counseling via video chat, or enroll in our online marriage counseling course, Marriage School.
+If your relationship needs a detox, we recommend that you register for our online marriage counseling via video chat, or enroll in our marriage school course.
 So many couples have reported real change occurring as soon as they began implementing the tools!
 So grateful!